 “Comping” The Crimson

 If you are a Harvard College student, you are eligible to join, or “comp,” any of The Crimson’s 10 boards: News, Business, Editorial, Arts, Blog, Design (including Print Design, Web Design, and Illustration), Magazine, Multimedia, Sports, and Technology.
 Students may comp in both the fall and spring.
-Please visit our comp website for more information or click here to sign up for information on the Spring 2018 comp.
+Please visit our comp website for more information or click here to sign up for information on the Fall 2018 comp.

 What We Print